Treaty of Tordesillas: Effect on other European powers

-The treaty was important in dividing Latin America, as well as establishing Spain in the western Pacific.
-However, it quickly became obsolete in North America, and later in Asia and Africa, where it affected colonization.
-It was ignored by other European nations, and with the decline of Spanish and Portuguese power, the home countries were unable to hold many of their claims, much less expand them into poorly explored areas.
-Thus, with sufficient backing, it became possible for any European state to colonize open territories, or those weakly held by Lisbon or Madrid.
-With the fall of Malacca to the Dutch, the VOC (Dutch East India Company) took control of Portuguese possessions in Indonesia, claiming Western New Guinea and Western Australia, as New Holland.
-Eastern Australia remained in the Spanish half of the world until claimed for Britain by James Cook in 1770.
-That said, "the current border between Western Australia on the one hand, and South Australia and the Northern Territory on the other hand (originally the western border of New South Wales, 1788) is still based on the Tordesillas line [...] rather than on Australian Aboriginal tribal boundaries".

 The attitude towards the treaty that other governments had was expressed by France's Francis I, who declared, "The sun shines for me as it does for others.
-I would very much like to see the clause of Adam’s will by which I should be denied my share of the world."
+I would very much like to see the clause of Adam's will by which I should be denied my share of the world."

 Treaty of Madrid

-On January 13, 1750, King John V of Portugal and Ferdinand VI of Spain signed the Treaty of Madrid, in which both parties sought to establish the borders between Brazil and Spanish America, admitting that the Treaty of Tordesillas, as it had been envisioned in 1494 had been superseded, and was considered void.
+On January 13, 1750, King John V of Portugal and Ferdinand VI of Spain signed the Treaty of Madrid, in which both parties sought to establish the borders between Brazil and Spanish America, admitting that the Treaty of Tordesillas, as it had been envisioned in 1494, had been superseded, and was considered void.
 Spanish sovereignty was acknowledged over the Philippines, while Portugal would get the territory of the Amazon River basin.
-Portugal would relinquish the colony of Sacramento, on the northern bank of the River Plata in modern-day Uruguay, while getting the territory of the Seven Missions.
+Portugal would relinquish the colony of Sacramento, on the left bank of the River Plata in modern-day Uruguay, while getting the territory of the Seven Missions.